nowshad-hasan/cse-resources/concepts/system design.md

 - What Is Service Discovery?
 [Link](https://systemdesign.one/what-is-service-discovery/)
 - How Databases Keep Passwords Securely 🔒 [Link](https://newsletter.systemdesign.one/p/how-to-store-passwords-in-database)
 - How Stripe Prevents Double Payment Using Idempotent API [Link](https://newsletter.systemdesign.one/p/idempotent-api)
-- How Google Ads Was Able to Support 4.77 Billion Users With a SQL Database [Link](https://newsletter.systemdesign.one/p/cloud-spanner-database)
+- How Google Ads Was Able to Support 4.77 BillDion Users With a SQL Database [Link](https://newsletter.systemdesign.one/p/cloud-spanner-database)
 - How Amazon S3 Works [Link](https://newsletter.systemdesign.one/p/s3-architecture)
 - How Uber Computes ETA at Half a Million Requests per Second [Link](https://newsletter.systemdesign.one/p/uber-eta)
 - How YouTube Was Able to Support 2.49 Billion Users With MySQL [Link](https://newsletter.systemdesign.one/p/vitess-mysql)